keboola/connection-docs/overview/index.md

 ![KBC Structure Chart](/overview/kbc_structure.png){: .img-responsive}

+### Configurations

+Typically, Keboola Connection is fully managed by Keboola.
+However, it also supports multi-, hybrid- and private cloud deployments.

+When finishing your innovation cycle in the cloud, your data pipeline processes can be compiled and executed in the cloud within your secure Keboola Connection environment.
+However, you can also do an on-premise offload utilising your existing hardware inside your private cloud infrastructure.

 ### Data Sources
 Data sources are systems containing data you wish to [bring into Keboola Connection](/tutorial/load/).
 They can be pretty much anything from Google Analytics, Facebook, SalesForce to on-premise databases,